ValeriaValle/Jull_EndlessRunner/README.md

 # Jull 🌱

-Jull is an Endless Runner game for PC made in 48 hours for the Women Game Jam 2019.
+Jull is an Endless Runner game for PC made in 48 hours for the Women Game Jam.

 ###
 <p align="center">